algao1/blurb/content/posts/kv_store.md

 }
 ```

 We also need to create the sparse index when persisting memtables to disk.
-Here, the `sparseness` controls how large our intervals will be, and smaller values trade better performance for larger overhead.
+Here, the `sparseness` parameter controls how large our intervals will be, and smaller values trade better performance for larger overhead.

 ```go
 // sst_manager.go